NirantK/nirantk.github.io/content/now.md

 # What I’m doing now

+Work:

-Work: After almost 6 months of [Machine Learning consulting](./consulting)/career break, I've moved to a role away from the data science field.
+After almost 6 months of full time [Machine Learning consulting](./consulting)/career break, I've moved to a role away from the data science field.
 I’m now working as a Software Engineer at [Sundial.so](https://www.sundial.so/).

 ---
 Last Updated in December 2021 from Bengaluru, India